anshulyadav32/linux-server/README.md

 **Ready to get started?
 Choose your installation method above and deploy your server in minutes!**

-For questions, support, or contributions, visit our [GitHub repository](https://github.com/anshulyadav32/linux-setup) or [documentation site](https://ls.r-u.live).
+For questions, support, or contributions, visit our [GitHub repository](https://github.com/anshulyadav32/linux-setup) or [GitHub Pages site](https://anshulyadav32.github.io/linux-setup).